Ignacio Comonfort: Constitutional Congress

 The first meeting of the congress which had been called on 16 October of the previous year under the Alvarez administration, occurred on 14 February.
 Nothing of substance was passed until the 21st when Alvarez's decree transferring executive power to Comonfort was ratified by a majority of 72 votes to 7, thus granting Comonfort a substantial mandate.

 The congress was thoroughly progressive, echoing the radical congress of 1833 under Valentín Gómez Farías, but a measure to re-adopt the federalist Constitution of 1824, which had long been championed by the liberals, failed to pass by one vote.
 Efforts began on a draft of a new constitution.

-Congress ratified Ley Juarez and nullified many of the commissions that had been made by Santa Anna.
+Congress ratified the Juárez law and nullified many of the commissions that had been made by Santa Anna.

 On 12 May, the Bishop of Puebla was exiled from Mexico for resisting the seizure of church properties.
 On 5 June, after a secret session, congress voted 70 to 14 to expel Jesuits from the country.
 Critics of the government accused this measure of hypocritically violating the liberal principle of freedom of religion.
 Conservatives feared another wave of anti-clerical legislation, as had occurred in 1833.

 The government also had to deal with the ever-present financial crisis, as Santa Anna's taxes had been lifted and the only source of revenue left was the excise taxes, that northern Governor Vidaurri objected to, duties from customs, which were not substantial, due to a lack of confidence from merchants.
 The Spanish sent a squadron to the Port of Vera Cruz with representative Miguel de los Santos Alvarez on board, and this was interpreted as a hostile demonstration by nervous merchants.